UnifiedPaymentSolutions/googlepay-rn-bridge/README.md

 **How it works:**

-1. Component automatically calls your `backendUrl/init` endpoint to initialize
+1. Component mounts → **automatically fetches** payment data from your `/create-payment` endpoint (this should internally call both EveryPay `open_session` and `create_payment` APIs)
-2. On button press, it calls `backendUrl/create-payment` to create payment
+2. When data arrives → Google Pay button appears (component initializes automatically)
-3. Shows Google Pay UI and retrieves token
+3. User presses Google Pay button → SDK shows Google Pay UI and retrieves token
-4. Calls your `onPressCallback` with the token data for processing
+4. `onPressCallback` is called with the token → **you send** it to your `/process-token` endpoint
 5. Your backend processes the payment and returns the result

 **📖 Full Backend Setup Guide:** [BACKEND_INTEGRATION.md](./BACKEND_INTEGRATION.md)